 - Recent passport sized photo

 - Evidence of £1890 pounds through an original statement or letter from the bank.
 This is called “maintenance funds” and there is no requirement for it to be present for any length of time.
 I spent mine and saved up again before going.

-- IHS Healthcare Form and fee paid if applicable (no fee from New Zealand or Australia).
+- IHS Healthcare Form and fee paid, which is now £600 for the 2 years.
 Go here to pay and get your reference number.

 Arrive early just to be sure and bring all the documents above.
 You will have your fingerprints and photo taken, and pass over all of your documents.
 I had to post my own but now you can choose to come back and collect your passport or have it posted to you (for an additional cost of course).

 The UK Youth Mobility Visa has this really annoying thing where they give you a start date based on when you apply, not when you enter the country.
 Thankfully, This can be up to 6 months in the future, but you’re also advised a decision will be made within 3 weeks.

 I was travelling through South East Asia on my way to the UK, so needed to make sure I had my passport back in time to leave, while not applying too early to lose time on the visa.
 My brain hurts remembering the stress over figuring out when to apply!